Evaline, Washington: Arts and culture

 The Hope Grange was founded in Evaline in March 1904.
 Named as such to "boost courage and hopes", a hall was built soon thereafter, and the grange officially incorporated in June 1948.
+The hall was remodeled to include a kitchen in 1949 and the building, which was originally constructed with a 4-seat outhouse, added a modern bathroom in 1969.